cannondev/cannondev/README.md

 Hello!
-My name is cannondev and I am new to GitHub.
+My name is @cannondev and I am new to GitHub.
 Goodbye!